EnesErten/chowtoprogram/README.md

 # chowtoprogram
-# the homeworks of the
-# Algorithms&Programming lectures lab&home tasks
-# and also midterm project
+this is including the cpp files and the output .txt files one is the midterm project